Blogs/MVP Development

 What Is a Minimum Viable Product (MVP)?

-A Minimum Viable Product (MVP) is the simplest functional version of a product built to test core assumptions with real users.
-The goal is not perfection; it is learning.
+A Minimum Viable Product is the simplest functional version of a product built to test core assumptions with real users.
+The goal is not perfection.
+It is learning.

-Instead of building a fully developed solution, teams release only the essential features needed to validate product-market fit and gather user feedback.
+Instead of building a fully developed solution, teams release only the essential features needed to validate product-market fit and gather early feedback.
+An MVP helps founders determine whether an idea solves a real problem before committing significant time or capital.

 • Fast to build with minimal investment